muhme/joomla-branches-tester/README.md

 ### Switch PHP Version

-You can choose the PHP version from 7.4 to 8.4 and you should choose a PHP version supported by your Joomla version.
+You can choose the PHP version from 7.4 to 8.4, plus 8.5-rc and you should choose a PHP version supported by your Joomla version.
 You can use `highest` PHP version available for a Joomla version.
 For example PHP 8.4 for Joomla 5.3.
 To check which PHP versions are available use `help` argument:
 ```